Named Tensor Notation: Operations

+In the following sections, we present some consequences of the above lifting rules.
+In particular, we show how they allow one to lift some common operations from operating on scalars, vectors, or matrices to operating on tensors with more axes, and how they correspond to vectorizing and broadcasting (as implemented by NumPy and related packages).

-\subsubsection{Elementwise operations and broadcasting}
+\subsection{Elementwise operations and broadcasting}

-Any function from a scalar to a scalar can be applied elementwise to a named tensor, and any function from two scalars to a scalar can be applied to two named tensors with the same shape.
-For example:
+Any function from a scalar to a scalar corresponds to a tensor function with signature $F^{\emptyset} \rightarrow F^{\emptyset}$.
+Hence lifting it to any tensor shape, by \cref{def:lifting}, corresponds to elementwise application.
+For example, given the logistic sigmoid function,